How to Tie Dye a Shirt with Food Coloring

 Vinegar and food coloring tie dye have never looked so good!

-If you're interested in unique methods for dying clothing, this is a fantastic tutorial to explore.
+If you're interested in unique methods for dyeing clothing, this is a fantastic tutorial to explore.
 It's easy to achieve a variety of tie dye looks using simple ingredients already in your pantry!

 How to Tie Dye a Shirt with Food Coloring